05e/sort-visualizer/README.md

 - Done!

 # Not working?
-For further help, information, and requirements visit the github of the project template I used: https://github.com/lutrarutra/SFML-Project-Template
+For Windows: make sure the msys installation path is correct in `CMakeLists.txt` For further help, information, and requirements visit the github of the project template I used: https://github.com/lutrarutra/SFML-Project-Template

 # Extra